PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 their exact net tensor reduction.
 This remains observation-only: the following Expand/Squeeze rewrite and unconditional phase reconciliation do not consume the summary at this checkpoint.
 Production is unchanged.

+`summarize_late_layout_mean_spp_gather_constant_cast_mutations()` now validates
+the policy-specific tuple length, initializes the four layout mutation keys, filters `iterations`, merges all five required result dictionaries, and clamps the explicit prune count to a nonnegative integer.
+Both layout-enabled and required-only policies therefore expose the same mutation-only schema.

+The terminal call site records tensor count, captures the raw tuple, and stores the derived summary in `_late_layout_cluster_stats` before the existing Expand/Squeeze call.
+The leading underscore marks this as staged evidence until the rest of the terminal phase has complete accounting.
+No phase guard or reconciliation behavior changes in this checkpoint.